SaidKhudoyan/Data-Visualizations/README.md

 # Data-Visualizations
-Here multiple different frameworks and packages of will be used to plot and visualize data.
+Here multiple different frameworks and packages of python and R will be used to plot and visualize data.

+For this not only python script, but also R scripts, R notebooks and jupyter notebooks will be used